 - Paying your utility bills

 - Because you feel alone, isolated and exhausted

 How do you qualify for F.A.C.T.’S Partnership With Families program?

-To qualify for the Partnership With Families program, your child must be diagnosed with an emotional disorder and live in Franklin County, Lincoln County, Warren County, or St. Charles County.
+To qualify for the Partnership With Families program, your child must have a mental or behavioral health diagnosis and live in Franklin County, Lincoln County, Warren County, or St. Charles County.
 There is no charge for this program.